keynotes by helen russell

 Project Manager, Aarhus University

-Thanks a lot for a fantastic presentation!
-I am a 110% happy and satisfied customer and will be happy to recommend you to my colleagues
+'A fantastic presentation!
+A 110% happy and satisfied customer, I will be recommending you to my colleagues'

 Professor Lord Richard Layard